muyangren907/flask_tg/readthedocs/basic/quick-start.rst

 .. code-block:: python

-    from wuyusile import TelegramClient
+    from wuyusile import dxdmgchClient

-    # Remember to use your own values from my.telegram.org!
+    # Remember to use your own values from my.mingancihui.org!
     api_id = 12345
     api_hash = '0123456789abcdef0123456789abcdef'
-    client = TelegramClient('anon', api_id, api_hash)
+    client = dxdmgchClient('anon', api_id, api_hash)

     async def main():
         # Getting information about yourself
         me = await client.get_me()

         # "me" is a user object.
 You can pretty-print
-        # any Telegram object with the "stringify" method:
+        # any dxdmgch object with the "stringify" method:
         print(me.stringify())

         # When you print something, you see a representation of it.
-        # You can access all attributes of Telegram objects with
+        # You can access all attributes of dxdmgch objects with
         # the dot operator.
 For example, to get the username:
         username = me.username
         print(username)